averbraeck/opentrafficsim/docs/03-network/lane-objects.md

 ## Traffic lights and control

 Traffic lights are simple lane-based objects of which the light color can be set or retrieved.
 The traffic light color can also be black, meaning that the traffic light is inactive.
 A fixed-time controller for traffic lights is available under `TrafficLightControllerFixedDuration`.
 Control can be much more complex and in OTS there is even a separate java project for traffic control (ots-trafficcontrol).
 This contains classes for CCOL and TrafCOD traffic light controllers.
+Traffic lights can be assigned a turn-on-red node, in which case GTUs will pass the traffic light if their route will turn to the turn-on-red node.

 ## Conflicts